pmizio/typescript-tools.nvim/README.md

 ### ⁉️ Why?

-If you work on huge TS/JS project you exactly know why this plugin come into existance - typescript-language-server can be very, very slow in this type of projects.
-Beside slowness it also often miss completions or just simply crash.

 If you work on a large TS/JS project, you probably understand why this plugin came into existence.
 The typescript-language-server can be extremely slow in such projects, and it often fails to provide accurate completions or just crash.